 Graduate students: These students will be considered to be making SAP upon admission.
-However, if the student is admitted and their cumulative transfer GPA is below Academic Standards Committee posted standard GPA for accumulated hours, the Financial Aid

-Office may place the student on an immediate Warning status.
+However, if the student is admitted and their cumulative transfer GPA or admitted cumulative GPA is below Academic Standards Committee posted standard GPA, the Financial Aid Office may place the student on an immediate Warning status.
 An academic year is considered 12 hours for full-time or 6 hours for part-time.